E-Krabs/hidden-morse-code-translator-esp32/README.md

   <li>Beware of polarity on battery from amazon, it may be switched.</li>
   <li>If you want to build one, use JLCPCB, and upload the three .zips.</li>
   <li>Im very sad cause i already printed the boards with silk screen overlapping, so it looks retarded...</li>
+  <li>Raspberry pi was updated to an ESP32, cause the Raspberry pi zero is not in production rn and is expesive.</li>
 </ol>